 There are a number of techniques you can follow to improve your presence in search engines (organically) and to achieve higher positions for your ads.

 As mentioned above, these are grouped into two main types, SEO and PSA.

 Search engine optimization or SEO is the process of optimizing your website for achieving higher rankings in search engines for certain keywords.

 SEO principles can also help you create high-quality websites with good content and satisfy the user intent.

 Until 10 years ago, SEO was about keyword stuffing, publishing mediocre content, and building links but this is not the case today.

 SEO has become more complex and to get it right, you have to take into account a number of parameters.

 To make the whole process easier, it is broken down into the following SEO types:

 Technical SEO – optimize your website for the crawling and indexing process so that search engines can discover, read and understand your website.

-On-Page SEO – optimize all pages of your website one-by-one and give search engines the right signals to understand what your website and individual pages is all about.
+On-Page SEO – optimize all pages of your website one by one and give search engines the right signals to understand what your website and individual pages are all about.